MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 > [!IMPORTANT]
 > Power Automate for desktop now offers direct connectivity to the cloud without the use of on-premises data gateways.
 You can find more information in [Manage machines](manage-machines.md).

 Apart from direct connectivity, you can establish communication with a  machine using on-premises data gateways.
-To install, configure, and manage a gateway, you can use [PowerShell Cmdlets](/powershell/gateway/overview?view=datagateway-ps).
+To install, configure, and manage a gateway, use [PowerShell Cmdlets](/powershell/gateway/overview?view=datagateway-ps).

 >[!IMPORTANT]
 >To use PowerShell cmdlets, you will need to run them from PowerShell 7.0.0 or higher in an elevated access.